stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 ```

 With raw string literals, it is still possible to use string
-interpolation, but the opening curly brace as to be prefixed
+interpolation, but the opening curly brace has to be prefixed
 with a backslash and the same number of hashes as are being used
 for opening and closing the string literal: